lzlhero/dlm3u8/README.md

 ```
 dlm3u8 m3u8-url [output.mp4]
 ```
-**Note**: The output filename can omit the `.mp4` extension.
-The saved file will automatically have the `.mp4` extension added.
-For example, if the specified output name is `abc`, the saved file will be `abc.mp4`.
+**Note**: If no output file is specified, the program uses `output.mp4` as the default filename.
+You may omit the `.mp4` extension — it will be added automatically.
+For example, specifying `abc` as the output name will save the file as `abc.mp4`.

 **Download multiple m3u8 files:**
 ```